 It is far too common for a topcoat to make natural wood look wet or dark.
 After many different projects and lots of trial and error, I’ve found the best topcoats for furniture and discovered some tips to keep color change from happening.
+It’s also important to identify what type of wood furniture you’re working with prior to refinishing the peice.
 I’m excited to share my wisdom on how to seal furniture in this post!
 I’ll start with the basics including what a topcoat for furniture is, why you need it, and different types of topcoats and then I’ll move on to share my current favorite furniture topcoat and some tips on applying it.

 This post may contain affiliate links.
 Read our disclosures for more.

 Top Coat for Furniture